Olearia hygrophila

-Olearia hygrophila, commonly known as swamp daisy or water daisy, is a species of flowering plant in the family Asteraceae that is endemic to a restricted part of North Stradbroke Island in south-eastern Queensland.
-It is a shrub with slender stems, linear leaves, and white and yellow, daisy-like inflorescences.
+Olearia hygrophila, commonly known as swamp daisy or water daisy, is a species of flowering plant in the family Asteraceae and is endemic to a restricted part of North Stradbroke Island in south-eastern Queensland.
+It is a shrub with slender stems, linear leaves and white and yellow, daisy-like inflorescences.

 Description

 Olearia hygrophila is a shrub that typically grows to a height of up to 2 m and has slender stems.
-The leaves, arranged alternately along the branchlets, are linear to elliptic, 15–70 mm long and 1.5–6 mm wide, and sometimes have a few teeth on the edges.
-The daisy-like heads or "flowers" are arranged in panicles on the ends of branches and are 20–30 mm in diameter.
-Each head has white ray florets, the ligule 8–10 mm long, surrounding yellow disc florets.
-Flowering mainly occurs from July to September, and the fruit is a glabrous achene 6–10 mm long, with the pappus about 5 mm long.
+Its leaves are arranged alternately along the branchlets, linear to elliptic, 15–70 mm long and 1.5–6 mm wide, sometimes with a few teeth on the edges.
+The heads or "flowers" are arranged in panicles on the ends of branches and are 20–30 mm in diameter, each head with white ray florets, the ligule 8–10 mm long, surrounding yellow disc florets.
+Flowering mainly occurs from July to September, and the fruit is a glabrous achene 6–10 mm long, the pappus about 5 mm long.